Are you tired of only feeding your ball python mice?

-In the wild, their diets consist mostly of rodents like gerbils, striped mice, African soft-furred mice, and jerboas.
+Their diets consist primarily of rodents like gerbils, striped mice, African soft-furred mice, and jerboas in the wild.

 They may also eat birds (especially male ball pythons since they spend most of their time up in the trees), shrews, and lizards.

 In short, any animal the ball python can overpower and swallow is a fair game for dinner.

 What Can I Feed My Ball Python Besides Mice

 As we already discussed, ball pythons should only be fed small mice (like pinkies and fuzzies) or tiny rat pups during the first few months of its life.

 After the first few months have passed, however, venture into other feeder categories.